-- A5.13 A mixed generating station's ROC allowance per obligation period is capped when both of the following tests are met: - 1.
-ROC issue to the station meets the mixed generating station estimate, as defined in A5.13, and - 2.
+- A5.12 Given that mixed generating stations are now required to report at the combustion unit level in order to identify ROCs associated with generation by specific units, they will no longer be able to claim ROCs on the "station conversion" or "station conversion with CHP" bands.
+Instead any ROCs associated with biomass conversion will be issued on the "unit conversion" or "unit conversion with CHP" bands.
+Information on the ROC bands is provided in Appendix 3. - A5.13 The low-range co-firing notification cannot be used by mixed generating stations. - A5.14 A mixed generating station's ROC allowance per obligation period is capped when both of the following tests are met: - 1.
+ROC issue to the station meets the mixed generating station estimate, as defined in A5.15, and - 2.
 ROC issue to capped combustion units exceeds the capped combustion unit allowance: